 - An approved company under the Designated processing area (DPA);

 - Tax resident in other counties not named in EU annex I for tax purposes and not have a PE (permanent establishment) in Belize.
-And the company have to provide sufficient evidence of its tax residency abroad to claim this tax exemption.
-In addition, foreign sources income has to come from a Permanent Establishment (PE) of the source state (country where the income is derived) to be eligible for the benefit.
+And the company has to provide sufficient evidence of its tax residency abroad to claim this tax exemption.
+In addition, foreign sources' income has to come from a Permanent Establishment (PE) of the source state (country where the income is derived) to be eligible for the benefit.

-For further information on Belize Tax Guide, you can find out more at: Belize Economic Substance Requirements & Tax Guide [Infographic]
+For further information on Belize Tax Guide, you can find out more at Belize Economic Substance Requirements & Tax Guide [Infographic]